 Storing your beans or ground coffee in a cool and dry place is going to avoid it from heat and moisture.
 Heat and moisture are a big no-no for your coffee until you use them with the intent to brew.

-2. Choose the right coffee storage
+2. Choose the right coffee storage container

 The worst place you can store your coffee is in a glass jar.
 With glass jars, they end up letting a lot of light in and as a result the coffee will end up turning into stale coffee.